George Collier: American War of Independence

 With the outbreak of the American War of Independence Collier was despatched to the North American station, where he performed a number of successful services that led to the conferring of a knighthood in 1775.
 He was then appointed commander of the 44-gun fourth-rate ship and sailed for North America in May 1776.
 Upon his return to the American colonies, Collier provided support for General William Howe's landing at Long Island, New York on 22 August 1776.
-Sent to Halifax, Nova Scotia as a senior officer by Admiral Richard Howe, 1st Earl Howe, Collier captured the American 32-gun frigate on 8 July 1777 after a long chase.
+Sent to Halifax, Nova Scotia as a senior officer by Vice-Admiral of the Blue Richard Howe, Collier captured the American 32-gun frigate on 8 July 1777 after a long chase.
 Collier followed up on his success the following month by destroying supplies at Machias, Maine, thereby ruining American plans for an invasion of Nova Scotia.
 He had already received the thanks of the House of Assembly of Nova Scotia on 17 June 1777 for his efforts in securing the safety of the province.

 One anecdote of Rainbow during this period was written by Captain Alexander McDonald, paymaster of the 84th Regiment of Foot (Royal Highland Emigrants), on 20 December 1778: